 The process is actually fairly straightforward and, once mastered, should take fewer than five minutes per ear.
 A probe microphone is inserted into the ear, and hearing aid output is measured on a chart, where different test results (directional, noise reduction, feedback suppression and frequency lowering) can be compared.
 This objective process utilizes scientific data rather than guesswork to provide true data.

-The Doctors’ Hearing Center at Hunterdon Otolaryngology & Allergy Associates treats patients on an individual basis with their unique ear acoustics in mind, which is why we offer real-ear measurement (Flemington location only).
+The Doctors’ Hearing Center at Hunterdon Otolaryngology & Allergy Associates treats patients on an individual basis with their unique ear acoustics in mind, which is why we offer real-ear measurement.
 We are committed to our patient-first philosophy, and we always go the extra mile to verify that your hearing aids are performing to the highest standard possible.